 Describe the first time you made a personal connection with outer space.

-When my older sister claimed she would one day be an astronaut, on the heels of Sally Ride's launch into space, I made the same claim.
-Though, it was more because I dreamed to be just like my sister!
-In turned out that she outgrew the crazy dream, and my desire only got stronger.
+When my older sister claimed she would one day be an astronaut, on the heels of Sally Ride's launch into space, I made the same claim – though, it was more because I dreamed to be just like my sister!
+She outgrew the crazy dream, and my desire only got stronger.

 How did you end up working in the space program?